commerceblock/pay-to-contract-protocol-specification/README.md

-# Out of Band Colored Coins Protocol
+# Pay to Contract Protocol

-This repository describes the Out of Band Colored Coins protocol specification for issuing and transacting digital assets on top of the Bitcoin Blockchain.
+This repository describes the Pay to Contract protocol specification for issuing and transacting digital documents on top of the Bitcoin Blockchain.

 Send us a PR for an amendment, or submit an issue for any suggestion or comment.